August 3, 2003

 Yale University Press, 2004, $28.00; 327 pages.

-Leave No Child Behind is the most recent and perhaps the fullest
+Leave No Child Behind is the most recent and perhaps the fullest account of

-schools and education.
-All of the competing models for school
+All of the competing models for school improvement that have been developed and

-School Development Program (SDP), or the Comer process, as it is also
+but the School Development Program (SDP), or the Comer process, as it is also

 called, is unique: it is apparently indifferent to specifics of curriculum.

-But is it after all not a distinctive approach to curriculum--traditional or
+But is it after all not a distinctive approach to curriculum--traditional or progressive,

-enhancing school achievement?
+various competitive models for enhancing school achievement?

 So how do we define or characterize the Comer process?
-Some years
+Some years ago, a

-the Educational Development Corporation, and Comer's SDP, received
+Corporation, and Comer's SDP, received funding in a competitive process to

-in various schools.
-It was easy enough, from their works and products,
+develop the model and implement it in various schools.
+It was easy enough, from

-to describe what the first three approaches were, and curriculum
+their works and products, to describe what the first three approaches were, and

-loomed large in all of them.
+curriculum loomed large in all of them.
 But I became perplexed when I tried to

 understand the content of the Comer approach.

-To enhance learning, Comer does not recommend any particular
+To enhance learning, Comer does not recommend any particular content as

-content as much as "relationships, relationships, relationships."
+much as "relationships, relationships, relationships."
+"Good relationships

-"Good relationships among and between the people that
+among and between the people that influence the quality of child life,

-good child and adolescent rearing and development possible.
+largely home and school, make good child and adolescent rearing and

-Good relationships make student, adult, and organizational
+development possible.
+Good relationships make student, adult, and

-development possible, which in turn makes a strong academic focus
+organizational development possible, which in turn makes a strong academic focus

 possible."
-But note how far down the line the "academic focus" comes in
+But note how far down the line the "academic focus" comes in this

-through his interesting and varied experiences in trying to improve
+interesting and varied experiences in trying to improve schooling and education for

-schooling and education for children who are generally at the bottom in
+children who are generally at the bottom in school achievement, we discover that, in

-his does not aim at or expect any rapid improvement in achievement.
-I
+contrast to some other models, his does not aim at or expect any rapid improvement

-should emphasize at the beginning that Comer is not indifferent to
+in achievement.
+I should emphasize at the beginning that Comer is not indifferent to

-achievement; it is a key objective of his emphasis on relationships and
+achievement; it is a key objective of his emphasis on relationships and psychological

-psychological development.
-He knows achievement is essential to
+development.
+He knows achievement is essential to functioning in today's society,

-functioning in today's society, and the book has an extensive chapter
+and the book has an extensive chapter on the ramifications of failure in school

-income.
-But he knows it will take a while to see any improvement in
+achievement for life, health, and income.
+But he knows it will take a while to see any

-achievement as he builds his foundation of relationships.
+improvement in achievement as he builds his foundation of relationships.

 From Indiana to the Ivy League